boltlabs-inc/zkchannels-spec/tezos/5-tezos-escrowagent.md

     * Originating the zkChannels contract.
     * Calling entrypoints, including those requiring arguments.
   * Handling operation fees:
-    * Given a unsigned operation, estimate the gas and storage usage and calculate the minimal baker fee.
+    * Given a unsigned operation, estimate the gas and storage usage and calculate the minimal operaion fee.
-    * Bump up the operation fee by an arbitrary amount.
 * Querying the blockchain:
   * Given a contract-id, return the contract code and storage.
   * Given an address, return the balance.